fredbrowne/seasonDisplayReactApp/README.md

 the user waits and selects to share their location.<br>

 A third component, SeasonDisplay will handle the geolocation retrieved from<br>
-the user and provide the Display basedon on user's current season.
+the user and provide the Display based on user's current season.

 We also created a CSS file which was loaded in App.js for styling.
 ###########################################################################<br>